Tradecoin-Token/waves-node-tools-extension/README.md

 Payout is disabled by default.
 To enable, add to `local.conf` file:

 ```
-miner-notifier {
+node-tools {
   payout {
     enable = yes
     from-height = 123456789 # starting at what height pay lessors
     interval = 10000 # how often to pay
     delay = 2000 # delay after the interval until payout
-    percent = 90 # which amount of mined Waves to payout for lessors
+    percent = 50 # which amount of mined Waves to payout for lessors
   }
 }
 ```